How to Find Routers IP Address on Windows 10

 IPV4 Default Gateway

-Step 5: If the default gateway doesn’t show up in the command prompt then try the following tips.
+Step 5: If the default gateway doesn’t show up in the command prompt, then try the following tips.

 • Make sure you have typed IPCONFIG/ALL correctly.